 When an order is created and the payment is authorized, the order is placed on hold.
 After the additional processing is complete, the hold is released, and the order is sent for fulfillment to the merchant.

 Shopify provides several ways to start billing merchants for your app.
-As a marketplace, you might choose to implement an existing app billing model or using the Billing API in a way that suits your needs.
+As a marketplace, you might choose to implement an existing pricing model or using the API billing resources in a way that suits your needs.

 A common marketplace billing model is a commission-based model.
 This is when you take a percentage of each order that's attributed to your marketplace.
 To implement a commission-based model, you'll need to use the REST Admin API's